mathewgomas-alfred/mathewgomas.io/reference_manual/tools/text.rst

     Font
         The letter type used by newly created texts.
     Size in pt
         The letter-size used by newly created texts.
-It is in pts(points), which is a common standard for fonts that is measured 72 points per inch.
+It is in pts (points), which is a common standard for fonts that is measured 72 points per inch.
 It therefore will stay proportionally the same size if you increase or decrease canvas dpi.
     Anchor/Align text to the left/middle/right
         Text alignment.
 This allows you to align text to the left, center it, or to the right.
-This is called text-anchor because svg 1.1's multiline text only uses text-anchor, and this is a slight bit different than text-align(And also the reason justify isn't available at the moment).
+This is called text-anchor because svg 1.1's multiline text only uses text-anchor, and this is a slight bit different than text-align (and also the reason justify isn't available at the moment).
 Edit Text
     This will summon the text editor for the currently selected shape.
 This can be quickly invoked with either pressing :kbd:`Enter` or Double - |mouseleft| the shape.